JacklinGroup/jacklingroup.github.io/content/authors/AochengDing/_index.md

   - Undergraduate Students
 ---

 Aocheng Ding is an undergraduate student majoring in Software engineering at Xiangtan University, Xiangtan, China, supervised by Xuan Lin.
 His research interests include graph neural networks and drug-drug interaction events.
+He has published the paper *CTF-DDI: Constrained Tensor Factorization for Drug-Drug Interactions Prediction*.